yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/vmware-tanzu.md

 This lists all currently configured providers.

-To create a TKG provider, click **Create Kubernetes Config** to open the [Create Kubernetes Provider Configuration](../kubernetes/#kubernetes-provider-settings) page.
+To create a TKG provider, click **Create Kubernetes Config**.
+For more information, refer to [Create a provider](../kubernetes/#create-a-provider).

 ### Provider settings

 Set the **Kubernetes Provider Type** to VMWare Tanzu.

-For information on the Kubernetes Provider settings, refer to [Kubernetes Provider settings](../kubernetes/#kubernetes-provider-settings).
+For information on the Kubernetes Provider settings, refer to [Provider settings](../kubernetes/#kubernetes-provider-settings).

 To add service-level annotations, use the following [overrides](../kubernetes/#overrides):